 1. THE KINDNESS OF STRANGERS IS TOUCHING ME BEYOND WORDS AND HAS 100% RESTORED MY FAITH IN HUMANITY

-Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai tourist visa and have the time to spare, you can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.
+Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai visa Yangon could be a good spot if you have the time to spare and fancy a visit.
+You can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.

 After having spent over a month in the vegan food mecca that is Chiang Mai, Pai felt a little restrictive food-wise.
 There weren’t many vegan Pai restaurants to explore here.
 However, I was ecstatic to swap the pollution and traffic hubbub for the crisp mountain air after suffering from bad allergies and a sore throat seemingly exacerbated by tuk tuk smog for most of our time in Chiang Mai.

 In long-term travel, things sometimes don’t go according to plan.
 And that’s fine: if you have the luxury of time, you should also have the openness of mind to assess that a destination is not right for you and do something about it.
 And that is how I am typing this on an impromptu flight to Chiang Mai three weeks after settling down in Ao Nang Beach for what was supposed to be the duration of Richard’s divemaster training – 6 to 8 weeks.
 This is our first massive change of plan and I think we were a little slow at dealing with it, which resulted in us spending over two weeks in a place that, in hindsight, I was not all that into.